TULiberalArts/Intellectual-Heritage/pages/student-life.md

 - [Elizabeth Sunflower](https://liberalarts.temple.edu/academics/faculty/sunflower-elizabeth)

 For more information, or to determine whether a particular section will include RTTP, please contact your instructor directly.

+___

+## Study Abroad: The Global Good

+The Global Good’s four-week undergraduate seminars offer students the opportunity to complete either Intellectual Heritage I or II, over the summer, in locations around the world.
+These courses pair our small seminars with frequent field trips to sites of ancient and modern cultural significance.
+Previous courses have taken place in Rome, Italy; Oviedo, Spain; and Seoul, South Korea.
+Summer 2018 programs are are being offered in London, England and Rome, Italy.

+Learn more about these summer program opportunities by visiting the [Study Abroad website](https://studyabroad.temple.edu/temple-summer-programs), or contact [Genevieve Amaral](mailto:g.amaral@temple.edu), Associate Director for Special Programs.